osamaqaseem39/stationary-gbs/README.md

-# E-commerce Landing Page
+# Gujrat Book Shop Landing Page

-A modern, responsive e-commerce landing page built with Next.js 14, TailwindCSS, and Framer Motion, inspired by laam.pk.
+A modern, responsive e-commerce landing page for Gujrat Book Shop - a stationery and books online store built with Next.js 14, TailwindCSS, and Framer Motion.

 ## Features